 Ross Lorraine was born in Bristol in 1955.
 He studied music at King's College Cambridge with Hugh Wood and at King's College London with David Lumsdaine.
 He obtained a PhD in Composition supervised by Sir Harrison Birtwistle, for whom he worked as an assistant, and later as his editor at Universal Edition.

 He initially trained and worked as a music therapist.
 From the early 1990s he lectured part-time in composition and related subjects at King's College London, Goldsmith's College and the Chelsea College of Art, and worked as a free-lance editor.
-He was later composer-in-residence at King's College School, Wimbledon for several years.
+He was later composer-in-residence at King's College School, Wimbledon.

 Some of his earliest compositions were written for the cult 'systems' music group The Lost Jockey, with whom he performed in the early 1980s.
 His composition No Way was performed several times by them, and broadcast on Radio 3.
 Through the experience of playing jazz and improvised music his style then evolved towards a more experimental idiom, culminating in an ongoing series of virtuoso solo pieces written for some of the top performers of contemporary music in the UK, including Anton Lukoszevieze (movements and acts for cello), Andrew Sparling (new work for bass clarinet) and Ian Pace (Tacet and Attacca for piano).
 He has also written for many contemporary music ensembles such as the Arditti Quartet, Ensemble Exposé, Lontano and Uroboros, and his music has been performed in festivals throughout Europe, and in the USA and the Far East, and broadcast several times on Radio 3 and elsewhere.